syncfusion-content/asp.netwebforms-docs/aspnet/Chart/User-Interactions.md

 ## Highlight

 EjChart provides highlighting support for the series and data points on mouse hover.
-To enable the highlighting option, set the *Enable* property to *True* in the **HighlightSettings** of the series.
+To enable the highlighting option, set the *Enable* property to *true* in the **HighlightSettings** of the series.

 N> When hovering mouse on the data points, the corresponding series legend also will be highlighted.